Stoke Newington: Second World War

-During World War II, much of the area was damaged in the Blitz and many were made homeless, although the level of destruction was much lower than in those areas of East London further south such as Stepney or Shoreditch or even in next-door Hackney.
-The death toll was also relatively low: almost three-quarters of civilian deaths being due to one incident on 13 October 1940 when a crowded shelter at Coronation Avenue off the high street received a direct hit.
+During World War II, much of the area was damaged in the Blitz and many were made homeless, although the level of destruction was much lower than in areas of East London further south, such as Stepney, Shoreditch or even next-door Hackney.
+The death toll was also relatively low: almost three-quarters of civilian deaths were due to one incident on 13 October 1940, when a crowded shelter at Coronation Avenue off the high street received a direct hit.
 The memorial to all the residents of the Borough who died in the air raids, including local Jewish people, can be seen in Abney Park Cemetery.
 Like Hackney, Stoke Newington avoided most of the later V-weapon attacks, which fell disproportionately on South London; seven V-1s and two V-2s hit the borough.

-Most of the historic buildings at the heart of Stoke Newington survived, at least in a repairable state.
-Two notable exceptions are the classically grand parish church of West Hackney, St James's, on Stoke Newington Road, which dated from 1824, and St Faith's, a Victorian Gothic church by William Burges.
+Most of the historical buildings at the heart of Stoke Newington survived, at least in a reparable state.
+Two notable exceptions are the classically grand parish church of West Hackney, St James's, on Stoke Newington Road, which dated to 1824, and St Faith's, a Victorian Gothic church by William Burges.
 Both were so severely damaged, the former in the October 1940 bombing, and the latter by a flying bomb in 1944, that they were entirely demolished.
 St James's was replaced after the war by a much more modest structure, St Paul's, which is set well back from the street.
 Traces of the old church's stonework can still be seen facing Stoke Newington Road.

 Postwar developments

-After the war a substantial amount of residential housing, particularly to the east of modern Stoke Newington, in Hackney borough at the time, had been either destroyed or left in such a bad state that it was seen by the urban planners of that era as better to demolish it.
+During the war, much residential housing was destroyed, and in the aftermath much was demolished, being considered beyond economic repair.
 Postwar redevelopment has replaced many of these areas with large estates, some more successful than others.
 Much of this residential redevelopment was planned by Frederick Gibberd, the designer of Liverpool Metropolitan Cathedral.